-Syntax [no] weekday {weekday-number [..weekday-number] | day-name [..day-name] | all}
+Syntax weekday {weekday-number [..weekday-number] | day-name [..day-name] | all} no weekday

-DescriptionThis command specifies which days of the week that the schedule will fire on.
+This command specifies on which days of the week the schedule will execute.
 Multiple days of the week can be specified.
-When multiple days are configured, each of them will cause the schedule to occur.
-If a weekday is configured without configuring month, day-of-month, hour and minute, the event will not execute.
+If multiple days are configured, each of them will trigger the schedule.
+If a weekday is configured without configuring month, hour, and minute, the schedule will not execute.

-Using the weekday command as well as the day-of month command will cause the script to run twice.
-For example, consider that "today" is Monday January 1.
-If "Tuesday January 5" is configured, the script will run on Tuesday (tomorrow) as well as January 5 (Friday).
+Using the weekday command as well as the day-of-month command may cause the schedule to run twice in a week.
+For example, if today is Monday, January 1, and month is set to January, weekday is set to Tuesday, and day-of-month is set to the 5th day of the month, the schedule will run on Tuesday (January 2) and on Friday (January 5).

-The no form of this command removes the specified weekday from the configuration.
+The no form of this command removes the specified weekday or all configured weekdays.